PixelPunch07/bitchboy-riot/README.md

  - Give money or remove money from said person or group

 "zr_setwave"
-- Will set the wave to the number given +1
+- Will set the wave to the number given +1 fuck you pixel

 "sm_spawn_npc"
 - Any id will spawn the specific npc on where you look, check code to see which number equals which npc